-‘Channeling the Mama Bear’: How COVID-19 Closures Became Today’s Curriculum Wars
+‘Channeling the mama bear’: How COVID closures became today’s curriculum wars

 “It’s just something that I really believe strongly, that things in the public education realm have gotten off the rails,” he said.

-The movement, he said, is “channeling the Mama bear,” even for nonparents.
-“When Mama bears get upset, you don’t want to be messing with them.”
-Debate over what children learn has been a feature of American public education since it began in the 1830s.
+The movement, he said, is “channeling the mama bear,” even for nonparents.
+“When mama bears get upset, you don’t want to be messing with them.”

+Debate over what children learn has been a feature of American public education since it was introduced on a wide scale in the 1830s.
 Schools are a natural place for these debates, historians said, because they’re in every community and because of their role as molding future voters.

 The controversies are always about more than the issues at hand, said Jack Schneider, a historian who studies education policy at the University of Massachusetts, Lowell.
 The uproar over teaching evolution in the early 1900s tapped into broader anxieties over social change, he said, and politicians used it “as a way of ensuring that their base would be ready to support other issues.”